-- Name of each child - Names of each household members and their sources of income, if applicable - Categorical eligibility, if applicable - Signature and the last four digits of the Social Security Number of the adult household member completing the application, or verification that the adult household member does not have a Social Security Number.
+- Name of each child - Names of each household members and their sources of income including pay frequency (i.e. \$500/weekly), if applicable - Categorical eligibility, if applicable (Case ID # for Cal-Fresh, CalWORKS, FDPIR - etc. - Signature and the last four digits of the Social Security Number of the adult household member completing the application, or verification that the adult household member does not have a Social Security Number. - Parent/Guardian's name of MBF must match the parent's name registered on MMCX/Kidkare.